JackPercival/soccr/README.md

 #### Redux

-Soccr uses Redux to disaplay and update state throughout the website.
-Redux is used with thunks to make APIs to the backend server to request and update data.
+Soccr uses Redux to display and update state throughout the website.
+Redux is used with thunks to make API calls to the backend server to request and update data.

 ## Backend Overview